numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 as a class getter.
 This can work both for user and NumPy DTypes, although, in many cases a library may choose to provide a more direct way to access the type.
-The exact extend can remain open (and may e.g. be initially limited for non-concrete DTypes).
-The main reason for this choice is to provide a single clear, and future-proof way to find the DType given a scalar type.
+This method may initially be limited to concrete DTypes.
+The main reason for this choice is to provide a single clear, and future-proof way to find the DType class given the Python (scalar) class.

 This should not be a common operation, so providing this helper reduces the pressure of adding the new DType classes into the namespace.

-Hierarchy of DataTypes and Abstract DTypes
+Hierarchy of DTypes and Abstract DTypes
-""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""

 **Motivation:**
 The creation of a DType classes has already been decided in NEP 41.